-The mark consist of both parts of the assessment (66% of the mark of the presentation and 34% of the written practise: urban traffic project: economic evaluation
+The mark consist of both parts of the assessment (66% of the mark of the presentation and 34% of the written paper).

 The exam is offered each semester.
 The re-examination is offered upon prior agreement with the interested participants and not later than the next regular examination date.